Hewlett Packard to pursue $4bn claim against late tech mogul Mike Lynch

 Lynch launched Autonomy in 1996 as a tool companies could use to pinpoint useful data from sources such as phone calls and emails.

-Autonomy’s purchase in 2011 at the time ranked as the most expensive takeover of a British tech company on record.
+Autonomy’s acquisition in 2011 at the time ranked as the most expensive takeover of a British tech company on record.

 HPE initially hailed its purchase of the company, but announced a $8.8bn writedown less than a year later after reporting that it had discovered “accounting misrepresentations”.